How to Generate Subtitles with Accurate Timestamps

 Pricing: $24/mo Pro plan

-Best for: Video editors who need subtitles as part of a broader video production workflow.
+Best for: video editors who need subtitles as part of broader production.

 How to Generate Subtitles with Accurate Timestamps Using VidNotes